mansimm/Seq2seq-Chatbot/README.md

 # Adding dataset
-  Dataset used here is cornell movie corpus dataset.Dataset can be download from this repository
+  Dataset used here is cornell movie corpus dataset.Dataset can be download from the same repository.
+  Dataset zip
+      cornell_movie_dialogs_corpus.zip

+  Download and unzip zip.Following two files used for training
+    1.movie_lines.txt
+    2.movie_conversations.txt